 My favorite places to stay in Valencia are:

 - Vincci Lys

 Located in the old town, this 4 Star Hotel will provide you not only a central location but also clean, spacious and elegant rooms.

-Breakfast is offered an extra cost.
+Breakfast is offered at an extra cost.
 I do recommend you to check the nearby cafes as you will find better deals.
-The hotel is in a walking distance to shops, restaurants, cafes.
+The hotel is in walking distance to shops, restaurants, cafes.
 The train station is also nearby.